 Just enough bitterness at 40 IBU and hops balance out the richness of the roasted malts nutty characteristics and the smooth creaminess of the oatmeal flakes.
 Freshly roasted coffee beans, cocoa, and hints of dried fruits and raisins dominate the aroma of this jet-black ale.

 Smooth and balanced it uses hops from both UK (Northdown) and Poland (Marynka) along with pale and caramel malts, roasted barley, and oat flakes for a super flavorsome stout that is dangerously easy to drink at just 5.7% ABV.

 Choosing the Best Oatmeal Stout

-Hopefully, you have enjoyed our look at some of the top Oatmeal Stouts which are currently out there.
+Hopefully, you have enjoyed our look at some of the top oatmeal stouts currently out there.
 It’s certainly been a welcome revival of this nearly forgotten beer style that Sam Smiths and Merchant du Vin decided to resurrect in the early 1980s.

 Have we missed any of your favorite oatmeal stouts off the list?
 Let us know!